abizzaar/blockparty/README.md

 # Block Party

-A Chrome extension that blocks specified websites.
+A Chrome extension with a sense of humor that blocks specified websites.

 ![Block Party Cover Photo](cover.png)